EBS 2026 수능특강 영어독해연습 6강

 8 당분 음료 섭취가 우리 몸에 미치는 영향

-Just think how easy it is to drink a large glass ____ apple juice, yet you wouldn’t sit down and eat eight apples in one sitting — after the second one, the control system would step in and say you have had enough.
+Just think how easy it is to drink a large glass of apple juice, yet you wouldn’t sit down and eat eight apples in one sitting — after the second one, the control system would ____ in and say you have had enough.

 It’s just not worth it.
-Sugary caffeine drinks have a similar, if not more profound, effect, yet ____ coffee shop chains take great delight in selling us expensive, iced or cream-topped drinks that are equivalent to an extra meal, but will simply not register as one — starting a blood sugar crash cycle all over again.
+Sugary caffeine drinks have a similar, if not more profound, effect, yet large coffee shop chains take great delight in selling us expensive, iced ____ cream-topped drinks that are equivalent to an extra meal, but will simply not register as one — starting a blood sugar crash cycle all over again.

 9 모호한 전략을 가진 광고와 집중된 전략을 가진 광고의 차이점